20lives/dmote/doc/options-nested.md

                 P: false
 ```

 In this example, `P` will have the value “true” for all keys except two on each half of the keyboard.
-On the right-hand side, `P` will be false for the key closest to the user (“first” row) in the second column (column “1”) from the left in a cluster of keys here named `C`. `P` will also be false for the fourth key from the user (row “3”) in the same column.
+On the right-hand side, `P` will be false for the key closest to the user (“first” row) in the second column from the left (column “1”) in a cluster of keys here named `C`. `P` will also be false for the fourth key from the user (row “3”) in the same column.

 Columns and rows are indexed by their ordinal integers or the words “first” or “last”, which take priority.

 WARNING: Due to a peculiarity of the YAML parser, take care to quote your numeric column and row indices as strings.
-This is why there are quotation marks around column index 1 in the example.
+This is why there are quotation marks around column index 1 and row index 3 in the example.

 ## Section `parameters`